The Pan-STARRS1 Database and Data Products: Background

 \section{Background}

-The \PS\ Project teamed with Alex Szalay's database development group at The Johns Hopkins University to undertake the task of providing a hierarchical database for \PS\ \citep{Heasley2008}.
-The JHU team was the major developer of the SDSS database \citep{Thakar2003}, and it would prove useful to reuse as much of the software developed for the SDSS as possible.
-However due to its intrinsic size and more complicated dataset (time domain) major changes were required.
-The system developed is called the {\em Published Science Products System}, or PSPS \citep{Heasley2006}.
+The \PS\ Project teamed with Alex Szalay's database development group at The Johns Hopkins University to undertake the task of providing a publicly accessible hierarchical database for \PS\ \citep{Heasley2008}.
+The JHU team was the major developer of the SDSS database \citep{Thakar2003}, and it is useful to reuse as much of the software developed for the SDSS as possible.
+However, due to the Pan-STARRS's data having a larger intrinsic size and more complicated dataset, which covers a larger area of sky than SDSS and which includes measurements on the stacks, single exposures, and mean properties of each, major changes were required.
+The system developed is called the {\em Published Science Products Subsystem}, or PSPS \citep{Heasley2006}.

-The key to moving from the SDSS database to a system capable of dealing with \PS\ data is the design of the Data Storage layers.
-It was immediately clear that a single monolithic database design (like SDSS) would not work for the PS1 problem.
+The key to moving from the SDSS database to a system capable of dealing with the large volume of \PS\ data is the design of the Data Storage layers.
+It was immediately clear that a single monolithic database design (like SDSS) would not work for the challenges posed by the PS1 data.
 Our approach has been to use several features available within the Microsoft SQL Server product line to implement a system that would meet our requirements.
-While SQL Server does not have (at present) a cluster implementation, this can be implemented by hand using a combination of distributed partition views and slices \citep{Heasley2008}.
-This allowed us to partition data into smaller databases spread over multiple server machines and still treat the information as a unified table (from the users' perspective).
-Further, by staying with SQL Server we are able to retain a wealth of software tools developed for SDSS, including the use of Hierarchical Triangular Mesh \citep{Szalay2007}.
+While SQL Server does not have (at present) a cluster implementation, a bespoke version can be crafted using a combination of distributed partition views and slices~\citep{Heasley2008}.
+Partitioning data into smaller databases spread over multiple server machines allows us to still treat the information as a unified table (from the users' perspective).
+Further, by staying with SQL Server we retain a wealth of software tools developed for SDSS, including the use of Hierarchical Triangular Mesh \citep{Szalay2007}.